 The Pension Bonus Scheme is closed to new entrants, but existing members may remain in the scheme if they or their member partner continue to work 960 hours per year.

-For more information go to servicesaustralia.gov.au/pensionbonusscheme or call us on the Older Australians line (page 58).
+servicesaustralia.gov.au/pensionbonusscheme or call us on the Older Australians line (page 58).